valuphic/Logrido/docs/usage-guide.md

 - **Customizations**: Utilize the customization options in the Logrido panel to tailor the grids and frameworks to your specific design needs.
 - **Layers**: Organize your grids and frameworks on separate layers for easier management and editing.
-- **Save Presets**: Save frequently used settings as presets for quicker access in future projects.

 ## Troubleshooting